iu5jae/YSFBMGateway/README.md

 Compiling a dgid.db file can be useful for creating a usage standard.
 Again in Wires-X mode, for example, TG-2241/41 on the Yaesu radio display represents the TG in use (2241) and (it is in dgid.db) the associated DG-ID (41).

-The ysfbmgateway.ini file contains the gateway configuration such as ports for connection with MMDVMHost, credentials for authentication to the BM master.
+The ysfbmgateway.ini file contains the gateway configuration such as ports for connection with MMDVMHost, credentials for authentication to the BM master (same Callsign for auth and hs/rpt).

 YSFBMGateway requires python 3.7 or higher.